- June 9, 2023

 - Categories: Electric Vehicles and Lemon Law

 We’re all seeing more and more stories on television news and the internet about electric vehicle batteries catching fire.
 Is this widespread or just a few isolated incidents?
-Should I be concerned?
+How much should you worry about EV fires?
+Are electric cars more likely to catch fire?
 Just what is the story?
-Can electric vehicles catch fire?

 Well, the short answer is yes, electric vehicles can catch fire.
 Just how often or how severe the fires are is now being studied by the auto industry.
 Consider these recent recalls by vehicle manufacturers due to concerns over EVs’ lithium-ion batteries:

 - General Motors has recalled all 142,000 of the two Chevy Bolt models sold since 2017 because the EVs could catch fire.

 - Ford recalled more than 20,000 plug-in hybrids in Europe because they could overheat and catch fire.

 - Hyundai in 2021 expanded a similar callback covering about 90,000 of its Kona EVs.

 - Tesla products have been linked to several fires.

 Clearly, there are some manufacturing defects or design abnormalities within these batteries that are making them prone to fires.
 In 2021, GM ordered new battery packs that, according to the company, resolve a series of manufacturing defects, though the long-term success of these newer batteries is still unclear.

 If you have an EV that has caught fire or is defective in another way, you could have a legal remedy through California’s lemon law.
 This law protects consumers who purchase defective or unsafe vehicles by giving them the option of receiving a replacement vehicle or forcing the manufacturer to buy back the defective car or truck.